Jighdan/The-Scoop/README.md

 # The Scoop
 ---
 ## Contributing
 Anybody is free to contribute, regardless of experience.
-After completeing the intial setup, choose one of the two options below in order to get the app running.
+After completeing the initial setup, choose one of the two options below in order to get the app running.

 ### Initial setup
 Run the following commands: